By Rabbi Lia Bass

 Special to WJW

-Rabbi Lia Bass is rabbi of Jewish Institute for Lifelong Learning and Innovation, in Arlington.
+Rabbi Lia Bass is the founder of Jewish Institute for Lifelong Learning & Innovation, based in Rockville.